wix/stylable/packages/stylable/site/docs/references/theme.md

 ## Override classes

-Any [shared classes](../guides/shared-classes.md) and [component variants](../guides/component-variants.md) defined at the theme level can be overridden in our stylesheet, by simply redefining them.
+Any [shared classes](../guides/shared-classes.md) and [component variants](../guides/component-variants.md) defined at the theme level can be overridden in our stylesheet by simply redefining them.

 ```css
 /* CSS */